tc39/proposal-source-phase-imports/README.md

 This is a minimal implementation to support the source phase including branding checks via `toStringTag` and providing a unique key for the module resource.

-Future proposals would then add support for [bindings lookup methods][], the [ModuleSource constructor][] and [instantiation][] support.
+Future proposals can then add support for [bindings lookup methods][], the [ModuleSource constructor][] and [instantiation][] support.

 ### Wasm Module Source